LOLCODE

 lci (LOLCODE Interpreter)

-The most complete and actively maintained interpreter, written in C by Justin Meza.
-It’s the reference implementation and runs on Windows, macOS, and Linux.
+The most complete interpreter, written in C by Justin Meza starting in 2010.
+It serves as the de facto reference implementation and runs on Windows, macOS, and Linux.

 PHP Parser